All Episodes

 He's a liberal.

-I oppose liberals, and that's all that's involved here.
+And that's all that's involved here.

 Okay.

-Well, man, who knows what he thinks.
+Well, John Manner knows what he thinks.

 Not a lot of nuance there, but he probably speaks for a lot of conservatives in saying that.

-But look, the truth is Obama really needs to foul this up in order to lose, partly because he's a very talented guy, but partly because it's just a democratic year.
+But look, the truth is, Obama really needs to foul this up in order to lose, partly because he's a very talented guy, but partly because it's just a Democratic year.

 Bush is super unpopular.